-This is a tricky question; if you drive a rental car, but are involved in a collision with another car, whose insurance is responsible for the damages?
-If this were a privately owned or leased vehicle, naturally, the driver “at fault” would be responsible for the damages, unless you live in a no-fault state.
-However, when you rent a car, you take on a very different arrangement.
+If you’re driving a rental car and are involved in a collision with another car whose insurance is responsible for the damages?
+If this were a privately owned or leased vehicle, naturally, the driver “at fault” would be responsible for the damages.

-Because you are renting a vehicle from what is, basically, an individual entity (the rental company that legally owns these vehicles) then you owe some legal responsibility to that entity.
+Because you are renting a vehicle (the rental company that legally owns these vehicles), you owe some legal responsibility to that entity.
 When you rent a car or a truck, you are responsible for any and all losses or damages that occur during your rental period.

 The Truth about Rental Car Responsibility

 Remember, you’re assuming responsibility for the rental car is not conditional.
 You are agreeing to take responsibility for whatever condition the car is in.
 The same principle holds true if someone else collides with you.

 Even though the accident might be technically their fault, you will still be responsible for any damages incurred, according to the rental company.

 The only exception to this rule is if you accept and sign a collision and loss damage waiver contract offered by the car rental company.
 This contract states that in exchange for a fee, the driver will not held be responsible for damages that are accidental or unpreventable.